ck37/varimpact/README.md

 # varImpact
 varImpact uses causal inference statistics to generate variable importance estimates for a given dataset and outcome.
 Each covariate is analyzed using targeted minimum loss-based estimation (TMLE) as though it were a treatment, with all other variables serving as adjustment variables via [SuperLearner](https://github.com/ecpolley/SuperLearner).
 Then the change in the outcome variable due to treatment is how the variable importance is estimated.
 This formulation allows the asymptotics of TMLE to provide valid standard errors and p-values, unlike other variable importance algorithms.
 See Hubbard & van der Laan (2016) for more details.

 The results provide raw p-values as well as p-values adjusted for false discovery rate using the Benjamini-Hochman (1995) procedure.
-Adjustment variables are automatically clustered hierarchically using HOPACH in order to reduce dimensionality.
+Adjustment variables are automatically clustered hierarchically using HOPACH (van der Laan & Pollard 2003) in order to reduce dimensionality.
 The package supports multi-core and multi-node parallelization, which are detected and used automatically when a parallel backend is registered.
 Missing values are automatically imputed using K-nearest neighbors and missingness indicator variables are incorporated into the analysis.

 varImpact is under active development so please submit any bug reports or feature requests to the [issue queue](https://github.com/ck37/varImpact/issues), or email Alan & Chris directly.